AlbertovanEckeveld/esp32-soccer-table/README.md

 IR sensors initialized:
 - Goal 1 (Team A) sensor on pin 18
 - Goal 2 (Team B) sensor on pin 19
-⚽ Soccer table system initialized successfully! ⚽
+⚽ Soccer table ready for 10-point games! ⚽

+🏁 Starting new game!
+First to 10 points wins! 🏁
+📊 Game Status:
+🎯 Target: 10 points to win
+Current Score - Team A: 0 | Team B: 0
+⚽ Game is ACTIVE - Play on!

 🥅 GOAL SCORED! 🥅
-Team A scored!
+Team A (YELLOW) scored!
 Current Score - Team A: 1 | Team B: 0
-🎉 Starting goal celebration for Team A (RED)
+🎉 Starting goal celebration for Team A (YELLOW)

+🏆🏆🏆 GAME WON! 🏆🏆🏆
+Team A (YELLOW) wins the game!
+Current Score - Team A: 10 | Team B: 7
+🎆 Celebrating GAME WIN for Team A
+New game will start automatically after celebration!

+🏁 Celebration ended
+🏁 Game win celebration ended - Starting new game!
+🏁 Starting new game!
+First to 10 points wins! 🏁
+📊 Game Status:
+🎯 Target: 10 points to win
+Current Score - Team A: 0 | Team B: 0
+⚽ Game is ACTIVE - Play on!
 ```

 ## ⚙️ Configuration Options